-There are two one of a kind bracelets made out of Joe Grushecky’s donated guitar strings, by jeweler and 2x breast cancer survivor Elisa Guida.
+One of a kind bracelet made out of Joe Grushecky’s used/played guitar string, by jeweler and 2x breast cancer survivor Elisa Guida.
 Bangles range from 2 1/2 ” – 3 1/4″ diameter.
 Once you place your order, you will receive an email asking for your wrist and hand measurements.
-It will take 3 weeks to complete your order.
-There is one silver colored bracelet available and one gold colored bracelet available.
-Please note your color preference when ordering your bracelet.
+Due to the high demand of the StringsforaCURE® jewelry, it will take approximately 6 – 8 weeks to complete.
+These are hand-made and may vary slightly.
+Please specify if you want a silver colored bracelet or a gold colored bracelet.
+There is one silver one and one gold one available.

 Artist Release Form: